pchmn/vite-react-ts-ghactions-template/README.md

 - If you want to keep manual deployments, you need to create a [new environment with manual approve](https://devblogs.microsoft.com/devops/i-need-manual-approvers-for-github-actions-and-i-got-them-now/) in your repo, and then replace `environment` config in the `deploy` job in `.github/workflows/ci.yml`:
   - `environment.name` = name of the environment created in your repo
   - `environment.url` = link to your github pages

+## Github Pages

+There are modifications on `index.html`, and a new `404.html` file in the project to make it work well with Github Pages.

+> See https://github.com/rafgraph/spa-github-pages for more info.